gkorpal/gkorpal.github.io/_pages/book-list.md

 <img src="/images/book1.jpg" alt="">

+These books should be accessible to the students in class VIII (final year of Primary education in India), i.e. children aged 13+.

 * **Little Mathematics Library** by *MIR Publishers*: These books include short introductory material (without much detail) on various topics which can help student to get an idea of different fields of mathematics, written especially for high school students preparing for Olympiad.
 All of these can be downloaded legally from [mirtitles.org](http://mirtitles.org/2012/09/06/little-mathematics-library-taking-stock/).
 * **Mathematical Circles (Russian Experience)** by *Fomin, Genkin, and Itenberg* : A thought provoking book for students of class VIII & IX
 * **Non-Routine Problems in Mathematics** by *AMTI (Editor: V. K. Krishnan)* : Lovely book but has few wrong solutions for problems posed in exercises